Bishop is, there let the multitude of believers be;

 is a graphic depicting the

 major events of Maundy Thursday and Good Friday.
-It begin on the right,
+It begins on the

 at the Arabic numeral 6, which denotes 6:00pm Maundy Thursday, and,